Oligodon kheriensis

-Oligodon kheriensis, also known as the coral kukri snake or red coral kukri snake, is a Kukri snake that was first described in 1936 from the North Kheri Division in Uttar Pradesh, India.
+Oligodon kheriensis, also known as the coral red kukri snake, is a Kukri snake that was first described in 1936 from the North Kheri Division in Uttar Pradesh, India.

 Characteristics

 The coral kukri snake is bright orange to coral red coloured.
 The species can be distinguished from O. cyclurus by the following characters: (1) higher number of ventral scales: 196 vs. 159–178 VEN in O. cyclurus; (2) uniform dorsum vs. reticulated or blotched (or blotched and striped) in O. cyclurus, and (3) the absence of the large, arrow-like cephalic and nape marking in O. kheriensis.
 O. kheriensis is also geographically isolated from Oligodon cyclurus.

 Distribution and habitat

 Oligodon kheriensis was known from only two specimens.
 The first was found in the Kheri Division of Uttar Pradesh, India, and another was found in Mahendranagar in western Nepal.
 In 2002, one individual was recorded in the vicinity of the Chitwan National Park in Nepal.
 In 2021, it was recorded from Panchagarh, Bangladesh.

 In 2014 and 2015, dead specimens were found in Nainital district of Uttarakhand.
 It was also seen in Katarniaghat Wildlife Sanctuary in Bahraich district of Uttar Pradesh in July 2012.
 In the recent past the snake was sighted in Sonaripur range of Dudhwa Tiger Reserve in 2018.
 Subsequently, Field Director Dudhwa Tiger Reserve sighted it in Majhgai Range of North Kheri Division in June 2019.
 In August 2020, an Oligodon kheriensis was rescued from a residential house in Nainital district of Uttarakhand.